 • You should be able to return to work and normal activities the day after you have your procedure.
-You should avoid intense exercise or lifting anything heavy for a day or so after the procedure.
 We recommend that you do not have sex or go swimming until the discharge stops, to allow the area to heal.

 We will be writing to your GP to tell them that you have had this procedure.
+If you have any questions about when your next cervical screening test is due, please ask a member of staff or phone the clinic and we will be pleased to help you.